flagbit/shopware-maintenance/README.md

 #### Groups

 ##### Core
-In the group `core` should be the plugins from shopware agency.
+In the group `core` should be the plugins from shopware itself.
 Those mostly start with `Swag`.

 ##### Third-Party
 The group `third_party` is for plugin of other agencies which we get from the store.